I have observed the misery of my people . . . ;

 I believe that kings[iv] are not established except as the agents of the people [murmurs come from the assembly].
 I believe that the king is established for the people, not the people for the king.
 I speak openly.
 I open my whole mind to you.
 If I am in error, you can correct me.
 If I am not, these things should at least be known to you (Purcell:6f).

 At this point, Archbishop Purcell distances himself from the Syllabus of Errors.
 For him, even kings are accountable to the people and not only to God.
-This is the democratic principle that two out of the three bishops who heard him that day would have regarded as heresy.
+This is the democratic principle that two out of the three bishops who heard him that day would have regarded as heretical.
 “I speak openly.
 I open my whole mind to you.”

 Purcell then includes an attempt to erode an argument put forward by Cardinal Paul Cullen, Archbishop of Dublin: